amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

   }
 {% endcodeblock %}

 If there's no collision, then `values` will only have one value and the access time would be *`O(1)`*.
 But, we know there will be collisions.
-If the initial capacity is too small and/or the hash function is very bad like [NaiveHashMap.hash](#NaiveHashMap) then most of the elements will end up in a few buckets *`O(n)`*.
+If the initial capacity is too small and the hash function is terrible like [NaiveHashMap.hash](#NaiveHashMap) then most of the elements will end up in a few buckets *`O(n)`*.

 > HashMap access operation has a runtime of *`O(1)`* on average and worst-case of *`O(n)`*.